Jhedie/EVCharge-Chat-App/README.md

 ### Overview:

-This is a simple project that utilizes Azure Web PubSub Service to provide real-time chat functionality for colleagues who drive electric vehicles.
+This project utilizes Azure Web PubSub Service to provide real-time chat functionality for colleagues who drive electric vehicles.
 It is a web application that allows users to communicate and coordinate regarding EV charging at the workplace.

 ### How Azure Web PubSub Service is Utilized: